SiPearl/llvm-project/llvm/docs/CommandGuide/llvm-mca.rst

   Enable extra scheduler statistics.
 This view collects and analyzes instruction issue events.
 This view is disabled by default.

+.. option:: -scheduling-info

+  Enable scheduling info view.
+It allows to compare scheduling info with architecture documents and fix it with right LLVM Opcode Name.
+  It reports: uOps, Latency, Bypass Latency, Throughput, SideEffects, LLVM OpcodeName, Resources and instruction plus comment from assembly source file.

 .. option:: -retire-stats

   Enable extra retire control unit statistics.
 This view is disabled by default.